pm429015/SmartML/README.rst

 My ultimate goal is to build a ML toolbox that speed up the time on finding the best approach for your dataset.
 This is the reason why I call it ‘smart’ ML.

 Currently, this project is very far from  my ultimate goal, but it is good for anyone who want to play around the well-known ML algorithms.
-You are free to change or use it, but beware some unexpected bugs since I am still working on it.
+You are free to change or use it.

-My blog also cover most of ML algorithms that I implemented in SmartML with examples, so feel free stop by.
+My blog also cover most of ML algorithms that I implemented in SmartML with examples, so feel free to use it as reference.
 Thanks.

 My Blog : `Make it easy`_